-The story behind the first known dunk in college basketball history
+The story behind the first known dunk in college basketball history | NCAA.com

-Last season's NCAA tournament featured an in-game 360-degree alley-oop by Texas Tech's Zhaire Smith, an emphatic windmill dunk on a fast break by Texas A&M's 6-10 center Robert Williams and a one-handed putback dunk by Kansas guard Lagerald Vick, among countless other highlight-reel dunks.

-Dunking isn't just the highest-percentage shot you'll see in basketball, but it has become a stylistic element of many players' games.

-The dunk has come a long way from its debut in college basketball in 1944, when Oklahoma A&M's Bob "Foothills" Kurland dunked by accident.
+In fact, dunking — the most efficient, and arguably most exciting shot in basketball — is about 56 years older than Zion himself.
+In 1944, college basketball saw its first-ever dunk, when Oklahoma A&M's Bob "Foothills" Kurland dunked by accident.
 Yes, you read that correctly.

 MORE: 7 of the most dazzling athletes in college basketball